obdev/CrossPack-AVR/README.md

 =============

 * Xcode 4.4.
 It probably also works with newer versions of Xcode.
-* autoconf 2.63 or newer.
-Configure autoconf it with

-        xcodepath="$(xcode-select -print-path)"
-        export PATH="$PATH:$xcodepath/usr/bin:$xcodepath/Toolchains/XcodeDefault.xctoolchain/usr/bin"
-        export M4="xcrun m4"
-        ./configure --prefix=/usr/local/autoconf

-You may, of course, choose an other prefix if you plan to keep autoconf installed.

 BUILDING CROSSPACK-AVR
 ======================

-After installing Xcode and autoconf, simply run
+After installing Xcode, simply run

-    export PATH="$PATH:/usr/local/autoconf/bin"
     ./mkdist.sh

 in the root directory of the project.
-You may want to edit some options in the script before running it.
+You may want to edit some options in the script before running it, e.g. the version of CrossPack-AVR or versions of packages downloaded and compiled.
 The user who runs the script needs write permissions to the directory /usr/local.

 The resulting disk image can be found in /tmp.